redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 ##### Local run

 Please note, the instruction below is for Unix operating systems (like Linux or MacOS).
-If you use Windows, we recommend to run the redstone node in a Docker container.
+If you use Windows, we recommend running the redstone node in a Docker container.

 ```bash
 yarn start --config PATH_TO_YOUR_CONFIG